 “Mike Martin brings tremendous energy, enthusiasm and leadership to the Brown Basketball program,” said Brown Director of Athletics Jack Hayes.
 “His experience in the Ivy League as both a successful student-athlete and coach has prepared him for this opportunity.
 We are excited that he is returning to his alma mater and look forward to the program returning to the top of the Ivy League.”

-In just one short year at the helm of the Brown Basketball team, Martin has changed the direction and culture of the program, with the building blocks in place to develop an Ivy Championship team.
+In just two short years at the helm of the Brown Basketball team, Martin has changed the direction and culture of the program, with the building blocks in place to develop an Ivy Championship team.

 Martin instilled a defensive work effort on the court that translated into an improvement in team defense of five points per game from the previous season.
 He also coached Brown's first ever Ivy League Defensive Player of the Year, Cedric Kuakumensah '16.

 Martin's 2013-2014 team posted a 15-14 overall record and hosted Brown's first ever postseason game, playing Holy Cross in the CollegeInsider.com Postseason Tournament at the Pizzitola Sports Center.
 In addition, Kuakumensah was named the Ivy League's Defensive Player of the Year for the second straight season.

 Martin's first recruiting class proved to be one of the most honored in Brown basketball history, with three different freshmen being named the Ivy League Rookie of the Week a school record 10 times - forward Leland King '17 (four times), forward Steven Spieth '17 (three times) and guard Norman Hobbie '17 (three times).